Q&A: The origin of ‘a kettle of fish’

 Read More »

 Each week here at the Australian Writers’ Centre, we dissect and discuss, contort and retort, ask and gasp at the English language and all its rules, regulations and ridiculousness.
 It’s a celebration of language, masquerading as a passive-aggressive whinge about words and weirdness.
-This week, the words that defined us.
+This week, testing times… Q: Hi AWC,

 Read More »